riceluxs1t/mini_programming_bootcamp/README.md

 This is the simple website for the python class taught by nk15@rice.edu and jl51@rice.edu for the Korean international students for Spring 2017.
 Built on top of Django for easy use.
 Nothing fancy.

+How To Set Up Development Environment:
+0) install pip
+1) run             pip install -r "requirements.txt"
+2) install virtualenvwrapper
+3) create a virtualwrapper and work on it.
+4) submit a pull request. and we will code-review it and merge if looks good.

 TODO:
 - make a template for the jupyter generated lecture htmls.
 - add previous years lectures to it.